Illegal marijuana grow and rooster fight ring discovered – KION546

 Illegal marijuana grow and rooster fight ring discovered

-BURSON, California (KOVR) — On April 20, law enforcement served a search warrant in Burson for a large illegal marijuana cultivation operation as well as for illegal rooster fighting activities, said the Calaveras County Sheriff’s Office.
+BURSON, California (KOVR) by KOVR Staff -- On April 20, law enforcement served a search warrant in Burson for a large illegal marijuana cultivation operation as well as for illegal rooster fighting activities, said the Calaveras County Sheriff’s Office.

 The operation took place at the 5000 block of Chile Camp Road in Burson where deputies seized 1,008 marijuana plants being illegally grown.